-Getting started -- Your plant was grown in filtered light, not direct sun, so it should be started in filtered sun or shade, and slowly moved into more light over a period of a few weeks.
-This will give your plant time to adjust to sun without burning or wilting.
+Getting started -- Your plant was grown in filtered light, not strong sun, so it should be started in bright shade or dappled sun, and slowly moved into more light over a period of a few weeks, while watching for possible burning or wilting.

 Climate -- This Dogwood prefers part sun, except in cooler climates, where it can take full sun.
-It does not need a lot of direct sun to be happy.
-In hot areas, it's best to give it some afternoon shade.
-Avoid placing it where heat can collect, like near a sunny wall.
+It does not need lots of direct sun to be happy.
+In hotter climates, it's best to give it some afternoon shade.

-The tree is said to be hardy in Zones 6, but i recommend protecting the plant from frost the 2-3 years.
-In cold-winter areas, i would give it overhead protection, such as under a tree, to provide some frost protection.
-Or just grow it in a pot and bring it indoors over the winter, or by giving overhead protection.
+Mature trees are said to be hardy in Zones 6, but i recommend protecting the plant from all frost the first 2-3 years, perhaps by moving the pot indoors over the winter, or by giving overhead protection.
 When the plant nears flowering size, it might need cooler nights in winter (below 55-60°F / 12-16°C) to encourage flowering, although i am not certain about this.

 Pruning -- Pruning is optional.
 It normally takes on a Christmas tree-like shape.
-If you want it to have a short, bushy shape, pinch off the growing tip of the tallest stem, and this will encourage side branches to form.
-If you prefer a tall, tree-like shape, remove the lower branches.
+If you want it to have a short, bushy shape, pinch off the growing tip of the tallest stem, which will encourage side branches to form.

 Bugs to watch for -- This will vary in different parts of the country.
 Dogwood borer might be a problem in prone areas.
-Indoors, watch for typical indoor pests like spider mites (tiny "dots" under the leaves, with webbing), mealy bugs, thrips, and scale.
+Indoors, watch for typical indoor pests like spider mites, mealy bugs, thrips, and scale.
 Try using insecticidal soap spray before using stronger remedies, since some may harm the plant.

 Strange Wonderful Things